 If a backup server still owns the Transaction Recovery Service for a failed server and the backup server is inactive when you attempt to restart the failed server, the failed server will not start because the backup server cannot release ownership of the Transaction Recovery Service.
-This is also true if the fail back mechanism fails or if the backup server cannot communicate with the
+This is also true if the fail back mechanism fails or if the backup server cannot communicate with the Administration Server.

-Administration Server.
 You can manually migrate the Transaction Recovery using the Administration Console or the command-line interface.

-Automatic Transaction Recovery Service Migration
+4.5.3.3 Automatic Transaction Recovery Service Migration

 You can specify to have the Transaction Recovery Service automatically migrated from an unhealthy server instance to a healthy server instance, with the help of the server health monitoring services.
 This way the backup server can complete transaction work for the failed server.
-See Roadmap for Configuring Automatic Migration of the JTA Transaction Recovery Service in Using WebLogic Server Clusters.
+See "Roadmap for Configuring Automatic Migration of the JTA Transaction Recovery Service" in Oracle Fusion Middleware Using Clusters for Oracle WebLogic Server.